Tangguh gas field: Background

-Indonesia is a prolific oil and gas country with discovered reserves of more than 23 e9oilbbl and 150 e12ft3.
-Most of the reserves originate from Tertiary source rocks and are trapped in Tertiary reservoirs on or immediately offshore of Java, Sumatra and Kalimantan.
+Indonesia has substantial oil and natural gas reserves, with discovered reserves estimated at more than 23 billion barrels (3.7 billion cubic meters) of oil and 150 trillion cubic feet (4.2 trillion cubic meters) of natural gas.
+Most of these reserves are associated with Tertiary source rocks and occur in Tertiary reservoirs on or near the coasts of Java, Sumatra, and Kalimantan.

 Though these western areas have been the main focus of the country's petroleum activities, explorers have searched for giant accumulations in eastern Indonesia for more than a century.

 In Papua (formerly Irian Jaya), Trend Exploration discovered about 350 e6oilbbl of Miocene-sourced oil in Tertiary reefs in the Salawati Basin during the 1970s.
 Phillips, Conoco, Total and Occidental subsequently tried to emulate Trend's success by exploring the adjacent Bintuni Basin, but found only about 3 e6oilbbl, shallow onshore oil field called Wiriagar in 1981 and some uneconomic offshore gas in the early 1990s.

 Arco entered Irian Jaya in 1989 by farming into a Conoco-led partnership holding an onshore block called KBSA on the northern side of Berau Bay.
 Gene Richards, Arco Indonesia's exploration vice president, executed the original farm-in as an opportunity to explore for large reserves in a frontier area where Pertamina had recently instituted improved fiscal terms.

 Two dry holes were drilled in 1990, and Arco faced a decision -- to drop out of the Production Sharing Contract (PSC) and exit Irian Jaya, or to continue exploration in the Bintuni Basin.